-- 7. Mr. J. (the "Player") is a Cameroonian professional football player. - 8.
-The FCF confirmed that the Player was registered with its affiliated club, Unité, from 15 April 2005 to 23 October 2009 as an amateur. - The TFF stated that the Player was registered with its affiliated club, Mersin, as of 16 January 9.
-2010 as a professional. - 10.
-On 6 October 2011, Unité contacted FIFA claiming the payment of training compensation from Mersin on the grounds that the Player had signed his first professional contract. - In this respect, Mersin argued that the amount claimed was disproportional to the amount of 11. salary paid to the Player and, in any case, it was up to the new club to calculate the amount.
+- 6. Mr. J. (the "Player") is a Cameroonian professional football player. - 7.
+The FCF confirmed that the Player was registered with its affiliated club, Universal, from 15 April 2005 to 23 October 2009 as an amateur. - 8.
+The TFF stated that the Player was registered with its affiliated club, Mersin, as of 16 January 2010 as a professional. - 9.
+On 6 October 2011, Universal contacted FIFA claiming the payment of training compensation from Mersin on the grounds that the Player had signed his first professional contract. - 10.
+In this respect, Mersin argued that the amount claimed was disproportional to the amount of salary paid to the Player and, in any case, it was up to the new club to calculate the amount.

-The Decision of the FIFA Dispute Resolution Chamber (ii)
+(ii) The Decision of the FIFA Dispute Resolution Chamber

-As a result, on 27 August 2014, the FIFA Dispute Resolution Chamber issued a decision (the 12.
-"Original Decision"), which held the following:
+11. As a result, on 27 August 2014, the FIFA Dispute Resolution Chamber issued a decision (the "Original Decision"), which held the following:

-- Mersin would have to pay to Unité, within 30 days as from the date of notification of the decision, the amount of EUR 6,774.26, as well as 5 % interest p.a. as from 16 February 2010 until the date of the effective payment. - Mersin was directed to inform Unité immediately and directly of the account number to which the payment was to be made and to notify the FIFA Dispute Resolution Chamber judge of every payment received. - In the event that the aforementioned sum plus interest is not paid within the stated time limit, the present matter shall be submitted, upon request, to FIFA's Disciplinary Committee for consideration and a formal decision. - The costs of the proceedings, of a total amount of CHF 3,000, would be paid within 30 days of notification of the decision by Unité. - On 18 September 2014, the Original Decision was duly communicated to the Parties.
-13. - On 30 January 2015, upon Mersin's request, the grounds of the Original Decision were notified 14. to the Parties. - As no appeal was lodged against the Original Decision within the given time limit before the 15.
-Court of Arbitration for Sport (the "CAS"), the Original Decision became final and binding. - 16.
-However, the aforementioned amounts were not paid by Mersin to Unité or to FIFA. - On 17 March 2015, Unité informed the FIFA Player's Status and Governance Department that 17.
-Mersin had not fulfilled the payment of the amounts due, besides the fact that it had duly provided its bank account details. - On 24 March 2015, the FIFA Player's Status and Governance Department invited Mersin, inter 18. alia, to immediately pay the relevant amounts to the creditor, as well as the relevant procedural costs. - 19.
-On 7 April 2015, Unité once again informed the FIFA Player's Status and Governance Department about the failure of Mersin to comply with the Original Decision. - 20.
+- Mersin would have to pay to Universal, within 30 days as from the date of notification of the decision, the amount of EUR 120,000 as well as 5 % interest p.a. as from 16 February 2010 until the date of the effective payment. - Mersin was directed to inform Universal immediately and directly of the account number to which the payment was to be made and to notify the FIFA Dispute Resolution Chamber judge of every payment received. - In the event that the aforementioned sum plus interest is not paid within the stated time limit, the present matter shall be submitted, upon request, to FIFA's Disciplinary Committee for consideration and a formal decision. - The costs of the proceedings, of a total amount of CHF 14,000 would be paid within 30 days of notification of the decision, out of which CHF 10,000 would be paid by Mersin and CHF 4,000 would be paid by Universal. - 12.
+On 18 September 2014, the Original Decision was duly communicated to the Parties. - 13.
+On 30 January 2015, upon Mersin's request, the grounds of the Original Decision were notified to the Parties. - 14.
+As no appeal was lodged against the Original Decision within the statutory deadlines before the Court of Arbitration for Sport (the "CAS"), the Original Decision became final and binding. - 15.
+However, the aforementioned amounts were not paid by Mersin to Universal or to FIFA. - 16.
+On 17 March 2015, Universal informed the FIFA Player's Status and Governance Department that Mersin had not fulfilled the payment of the amounts due, besides the fact that it had duly provided its bank account details. - 17.
+On 24 March 2015, the FIFA Player's Status and Governance Department invited Mersin, inter alia, to immediately pay the relevant amounts to the creditor, as well as the relevant procedural costs. - 18.
+On 7 April 2015, Universal once again informed the FIFA Player's Status and Governance Department about the failure of Mersin to comply with the Original Decision. - 19.
 On 14 April 2015, the case was referred to the Secretariat of the FIFA Disciplinary Committee (the "Secretariat").

-The Decision of the FIFA Disciplinary Committee (iii)
+(iii) The Decision of the FIFA Disciplinary Committee